 If you want to declare departmental honors, log on to Axess, click "Declare Major/Minor" and choose MCS-Honors.

-Note: Departmental honors must be declared and approved no later than the application to graduate deadline for the term in which the student intends to graduate.
+Note: Departmental honors must be declared in Axess and approved by MCS student services no later than the application to graduate deadline for the term in which the student intends to graduate.

 Previous honors student work includes concentrations in